 Your donation can save a child from the life on the street

-Jagdish, now 13-year-old, ran away from home because of extreme poverty.
-He came to Delhi and started working at a tea stall at New Delhi railway station.
-He then started working as a rag picker at the station only.
-There he was caught by the police and sent to Salaam Baalak Trust's shelter home.
+Jagdish is a 16-year-old boy who had run away from home because of extreme poverty.
+He came to Delhi and started working at a tea stall at New Delhi railway station to survive.
+Soon, he lost his job and had no choice but to work as a ragpicker.
+He was noticed by the Police who sent him to Salaam Baalak Trust’s shelter home.

-SBT is saving children from child labour and a harsh life on streets.
+SBT is saving many such children from child labour and a harsh life on the streets.
 Your donation can help them continue their effort of saving the childhood of the poor children.
 You can donate with confidence because every program on our platform is GIVEASSURED.

 By donating to this program

 you will be sponsoring the overall costs incurred to support the beneficiaries

 Salaam Baalak Trust (SBT) was founded in 1988 after the success of the film Salaam Bombay.
 SBT works tirelessly to help and support children who are in extremely vulnerable situations on the streets.
 These children usually spend their lives at railway stations, bus stands, congested tourist and business areas or in the slums of Delhi.